mkmat/CODE-GPSD-3D/README.md

     gunzip GPSD-3D.tar.gz; tar -x GPSD-3D.tar;

+or alternatively, depending on the syntax requirements of your installed gzip and tar commands,

+    gzip -d GPSD-3D.tar.gz; tar -xfv GPSD-3D.tar;

 This will create a number of files including: GPSD-3D.f90, and GPSD-3D-grid.f90, voro-parser.cpp, get-max-threads.f90, INSTALL.pl, TEMPLATE.pl, MESSAGE.txt.
 Then switch to the new directory and call the installation script via

     perl ./INSTALL.pl